 For example, DynamoDB has a published limit of 1,000 writes per second for a single 1KB object—and a 400KB max object size (this can only be written to 2.5 times per second).
 Redis, on the other hand, does not have such limits and can likely take a lot higher throughput on a single key.
 However, your mileage may vary if you start storing 512MB objects or pushing hot keys.
 In this type of single-tenant service, you just don’t know the point when your service may tip over—and it may be different each day.

 DynamoDB focuses on predictability.
-Figures 5 and 6 in the DynamoDB paper outline how the tail latencies look remarkably similar regardless of the load (100K TPS to 1M TPS).
+Figures 5 and 6 in the DynamoDB paper outline how the tail latencies look remarkably similar regardless of the load—100K operations per second (OPS) to 1M OPS.
 Upon publication of the paper, many were curious as to why the axes weren’t labeled.
 The answer is simple: the specific latency matters a lot less than the consistent performance of tail latencies (p99) independent of scale.
 In other words, DynamoDB’s performance at the client side is indistinguishable for loads of 100K, 250K, 500K, and 1M.